bamser3/dynamic-music-player/README.md

 # My Music Player

-A simple music player using Tailwind CSS, HTML, and JavaScript.
+A dynamic music player using Tailwind CSS, HTML, and JavaScript.

 ## Setup